plan-d-io/P1-dongle/README.md

 - Configurable data payload
 - Temperature sensor input

 As this is a non-commercial development, we do not provide any timelines nor guarantees for this functionality.
+You are however free to contribute yourself!